nginxinc/nginx-amplify-doc/amplify-faq.md

 hostname = myhostname1
 ```

-The hostname should be something real—the following aren't valid hostnames:
+The hostname should be something real — the following aren't valid hostnames:

   * localhost
   * localhost.localdomain
   * localhost6.localdomain6
   * ip6-localhost

 ### 2.11.
-How Can I Override the user ID for the Amplify Agent to use?
+How Can I Override the User ID for the Agent to Use?

 Please check the following [section](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id) of the NGINX Amplify public documentation.

 ### 2.12.
-Can I Use Amplify Agent with Docker?
+Can I Use NGINX Amplify Agent with Docker?

-Although the support for a Docker environment is currently somewhat limited, in general the answer is yes, you can.
-Please check the following part of the Amplify Agent repository to find out [more](https://github.com/nginxinc/docker-nginx-amplify).
+Although the support for a Docker environment is currently experimental, in general the answer is yes.
+Please check the following part of the agent repository to find out [more](https://github.com/nginxinc/docker-nginx-amplify).

 <!-- /section:2 -->

 <!-- section:3 -->

-## 3. User Interface
+## 3. NGINX Amplify User Interface

 ### 3.1.
 What Browsers are Supported?

-Currently the following desktop browsers are fully supported:
+Currently the following desktop browsers are officially supported:

   * Chrome
   * Firefox
   * Safari
   * Opera

 ### 3.2.
-Is the Web Interface Traffic Secure?
+Is the Traffic to the Web Interface Secure?

 We only support SSL/TLS connections to the Amplify web interface.

 ### 3.3.
-How Can I Delete a System or an NGINX Instance from Monitoring?
+How Can I Delete a System or an NGINX Instance from NGINX Amplify?

 If the goal is to completely delete a previously monitored object, then do the following: